dmuth/septa-vs-covid-19/README.md

 ## Preparing the Data

 In order to make some dashboards run at a reasonable speed, you need to run a query which rolls up late values and stores them in the `summary` Index.
+To do that:

-To do that, <a href="https://localhost:8000/en-US/app/splunk-lab/report?s=%2FservicesNS%2Fnobody%2Fsplunk-lab%2Fsaved%2Fsearches%2FRollup%2520Lates%2520by%2520Day">run this query</a>.
+- <a href="https://localhost:8000/en-US/app/splunk-lab/report?s=%2FservicesNS%2Fnobody%2Fsplunk-lab%2Fsaved%2Fsearches%2FRollup%2520Lates%2520by%2520Day">run this query</a>.
+This will turn each days' trains' lates into a single comma-delimited string in `summary`.
+- Then, <a href="https://localhost:8000/en-US/app/splunk-lab/report?s=%2FservicesNS%2Fnobody%2Fsplunk-lab%2Fsaved%2Fsearches%2FRollup%2520Lates%2520by%2520Day%25202">run this one</a>.
+This will compute values and percentages on the data from the previous query.
+This data is what will be used by the dashboards.

 By default, the current year (2020 as of this writing) will be rolled up.
 Previous years can be rolled up with the selector.

 Usage of the `summary` table can be observed with <a href="https://localhost:8000/en-US/app/splunk-lab/summary_table_usage">this sourcetype</a>.